railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

   quantities expected from these suppliers).
 It is the same scheme for customer locations and production locations.

-From the :menuselection:`Reporting` have a look at the Dashboard and the Analysis Reports, such as Inventory Analysis and Moves Analysis.
+From the :menuselection:`Warehouse --> Reporting` menu have a look at the Dashboard and the Analysis Reports, such as `Inventory Analysis` and `Moves Analysis`.
 The filters allow you to see for instance the current and future stock, for all locations or for a given location.
-You can use Extended Filters and the Group by functionality to create your own reporting.
+You can use Extended Filters and the Group by functionality to create your own report.

 ..
 Copyright © Open Object Press.
 All rights reserved.